Computer Programming Degree Career Outcomes: Jobs, Salaries & Growth

 Career Advancement Timeline for Programming Graduates

 Programming careers offer clear advancement paths with predictable timelines for promotion and salary increases.
-Most graduates begin as junior developers or programmer analysts, with promotion to mid-level roles typically occurring after 2-3 years of experience.
+Most graduates begin as junior developers or programmer analysts, with promotion to mid-level roles occurring after 2-3 years of experience.

 The transition from mid-level to senior developer usually takes 4-6 years total experience, though exceptional performers may advance faster.
 Senior developers can then choose between technical leadership (staff engineer, principal engineer) or management tracks (team lead, engineering manager, director).

 Technical leadership roles like staff engineer focus on architecture, mentoring, and complex problem-solving while remaining hands-on with code.
 Management tracks involve people leadership, project coordination, and business strategy.
-Both paths offer similar compensation at senior levels, typically $150,000-$250,000+ at major companies.
+Both paths offer similar compensation at senior levels, $150,000-$250,000+ at major companies.

 5-7